Dubai Airshow: 2023

-The 2023 Dubai Airshow was held from 13 to 17 November 2023.
+The 2023 Dubai Airshow was held from 13 to 17 November 2023..

-On 13 November: Emirates placed an order for 90 777Xs; Flydubai placed an order for 30 787-9s; and SunExpress placed an order for 28 737-8s and 17 737-10s with options for a further 45.
+On 13 November Emirates placed an order for 90 777Xs; Flydubai placed an order for 30 787-9s; and SunExpress placed an order for 28 737-8s and 17 737-10s with options for a further 45.
 Also airBaltic placed an order for 30 Airbus A220-300s.

-On 14 November: Ethiopian Airlines placed an order for 20 737-8s with options for a further 21 and an order for 11 787-9s with options for a further 15; Egyptair ordered ten A350-900s.
+On 14 November Ethiopian Airlines placed an order for 20 737-8s with options for a further 21 and an order for 11 787-9s with options for a further 15; Egyptair ordered ten A350-900s.

 On 16 November Emirates placed an order for 15 A350-900s.

 Aircraft making their initial appearances at the Dubai airshow included the: Boeing F-15QA; Chengdu J-10s of the August 1st (aerobatic team) and KAI KUH-1 Surion and KAI LAH.

 Russia operated its own pavilion separate from the main exhibition hall.
 Russian equipment on display included the Ka-52E and the Il-76MD-90AE.
 The Russian Knights performed in the flying program.
 The show resulted in no new deals for Russian aircraft.

 Israeli pavilions were unstaffed after the Israeli Ministry of Defense instructed companies such as Israel Aerospace Industries and Rafael Advanced Defense Systems not to attend due to security concerns arising from the Gaza war.

 2025

-Dubai Airshow 2025 will be held from 17 to 21 November 2025.
+Dubai Airshow 2025 was held from 17 to 21 November 2025.

+Emirates announced plans to install Starlink on all 232 commercial aircraft in its fleet within the next two years.
+Emirates also confirmed a $38 billion order for 65 new Boeing 777-9 aircraft and a separate order of 130 GE9X engines from GE Aerospace.

+Flydubai also announced plans to implement Starlink in its fleet, the introduction of premium economy cabins, and a $13 billion order for 75 Boeing 737 MAX aircraft.

+On Avolon, a global aviation finance company, has agreed to lease five Airbus A320neo family aircraft to Centrum Air, a carrier launched in 2023 and Uzbekistan’s largest private airline.

-In 2025, the organizers of the Dubai Airshow confirmed that Israeli defense and security companies would not participate in that year’s exhibition.
+In 2025, organizers confirmed that Israeli defense and security companies would not participate in the exhibition.
 According to Timothy Hawes, Managing Director of Informa Markets, the decision followed a “technical review” applied to all exhibitors.

-media outlets described the move as a ban on defense firms amid heightened regional tensions resulting from the ongoing conflict in Gaza.
+Media outlets described the move as a ban on defense firms amid heightened regional tensions due to the ongoing conflict in Gaza.